Energy saving window AC units

 Use the low fan setting when dealing with high humidity

-When the room being cooled is very humid, use the low setting on your window AC unit's fan.
-This will do a better job of drawing humidity out of the room than the high setting.
-Although it may not cool the temperature of the room down as fast or as far, it will result in better comfort, as a humid room at 78F will feel warmer than a dry room at 83F.
+When the room being cooled is very humid, use the low setting on your window AC unit fan.
+This will do a better job of drawing out humidity than the high setting.
+Although it may not cool the room down as fast or as far, it will feel cooler.
+A humid 78F feels warmer than a dry 83F.

-At the start of each cooling season, check your window AC unit to ensure that the seal between the unit and the window is still airtight.
-Moisture from indoor air in the winter, or from rainfall on the outside of the unit, can warm window frames or cause corrosion in the metal frame of the unit, both of which can damage the seal.
-A window air conditioner with a poor seal will reduce the efficiency of the unit and allow hot, humid outdoor air to enter the room (and the cool air you are paying to keep cool to escape).
+At the start of each cooling season, check your window AC unit to ensure that the seal between the unit and the window is airtight.
+Moisture from indoor air in the winter, or from rainfall on the outside of the unit, can warm window frames or cause corrosion in the metal frame of the window AC unit, both of which can damage the seal.
+A window air conditioner with a poor seal will be less efficient.
+Hot, humid outdoor air may also get inside.

 Cover the outdoor portion of your window unit in winter